-A student may request a grade of Incomplete (I) for a course when extraordinary circumstances prevent completing the course prior to grades being due.
-An Incomplete is not simply to allow additional time to complete course work; it is only to be requested when extenuating circumstances cause a sudden interruption in the student's ability to complete the sub-term.
+A student may request a grade of incomplete (I) for a course when extraordinary circumstances prevent completing the course prior to grades being due.

+An incomplete is not simply to allow additional time to complete course work; it is only to be requested when extenuating circumstances cause a sudden interruption in the student's ability to complete a session.

-Students Requests for an Incomplete will only be considered if the student has completed at least 50% of course work and/or online participation at the time of request.
-Incompletes are also dependent on the availability and approval of the facilitator; not all Elizabethtown College courses may lend themselves to being completed as an Incomplete.
+Student requests for an incomplete will only be considered if the student has completed at least 50% of the course work at the time of the request.
+Incompletes are dependent upon the availability and approval of the facilitator; not all Elizabethtown College courses may lend themselves to this process.